aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageactivexcontrol/_index.md

 ```

-For the description of this property, please see [getPictureAlignment()](../../com.aspose.cells/imageactivexcontrol\#getPictureAlignment--)
+Sets the alignment of the picture inside the Form or Image.

 **Parameters:**
 | Parameter | Type | Description |